-(2) Assumes City Council pre-approved rate increases through fiscal year 2020-21 and no increases thereafter because the City Council has not yet determined or approved any rate plan for years subsequent to fiscal year 2020-21.
+Projections assume City Council pre-approved rate increases through fiscal year 2020-21 and no increases thereafter because the City (1) Council has not yet determined or approved any rate plan for years subsequent to fiscal year 2020-21.

-(3) Includes all revenues to the Enterprise and Subregional Systems other than those listed separately.
+(2) Includes all revenues to the Enterprise and Subregional Systems other than those listed separately.

-(4) Assumes 1% earnings rate on reserves and carry-over capital improvement project amounts.
+(3) Projections assume 1% earnings rate on reserves and carry-over capital improvement project amounts.